-These priorities have changed twice under the Biden Administration and may change again.
-Even if you believe you do not fall into the priorities, ICE could still decide to arrest you if you are vulnerable
+administration can change these priorities.
+Even if you believe you do not fall into these ICE arrest priorities, ICE could still decide to arrest you if you are vulnerable to deportation.

 Be aware: People with legal status and prior convictions